jsmit8/Modules-for-NMP-MAP672-Course/module-10/lesson-10.md

 Second, part of the reason we host our code and maps on GitHub is to enable collaboration.
 We want other people to fork our repositories and help make it better by editing the code and doing pull requests (in a similar way I've been doing with your grading).
 It's not desirable to people to clone or fork our entire map672 repository to make a small change in one file.
 Therefore, for our map projects we're most proud of and want to share, we'll instead copy them into a new GitHub repository and create a gh-pages branch from that master branch.
 I'll walk you through that process now.

 Let's say for lab 08 I created a [Proportional Symbol Map of Hydro Power](http://bl.ocks.org/rgdonohue/80ef203479b5f65db8e5) using some silly Hello Kitty icons as the symbols.
 Again, these files may be buried deep within my course repository at *rgdonohue.github.io/map672/module-08/lab-08/lab-08-data/* .
 We'll want to copy this over to our new repository at the local level.
-But first we want to create this new repository in GitHub and clone that down to our machine.
+But first, we want to create this new repository in GitHub and clone that down to our machine.

 First, login to your GitHub account in the browser.
 You'll want to create a new repository (using the small plus dropdown at upper right).
 Give your new repository a descriptive name (no spaces!).
 You can add an optional description.
 Importantly, check the "Initialize this repository with a README" option.
 This will help you clone your repo down easily.